JAlcocerT/JAlcocerT/content/blog/entrep-audio.md

 2. Preparing/Rating Speech with AI...

-> All these would need is one of those MIT Astro Micro Saas Themes + Proper email validation (logto js + csr?) + whatever backend logic via fastAPI/pb/any other
+> All these would need is one of those MIT Astro Micro Saas Themes + Proper email validation (logtoJS/FirebaseAuth + csr?) + whatever backend logic via fastAPI/pb/any other

 ---